On the algebraic K-theory of Witt vectors of finite length: A topological Hochschild homology spectral sequence

-It can also be described as the homology of the cyclic bar construction $B^{cy}_\otimes(A)$.
-If $A$ is graded, we follow the usual sign rule, multiplying by $(-1)$ whenever we move two things (elements, or operators like $d$) of odd homological degree past each other.
+If $A$ is a DGA rather than a ring the above definition yields a bicomplex, and the Hochschild homology of $A$ is the homology of the associated total complex.
+As always we follow the usual sign rule, multiplying by $(-1)$ whenever we move two things (elements, or operators like $d$) of odd degree past each other.

-In much of the paper we will need to use derived tensor products.
-For example, in the definition of Hochschild homology, if $A$ is not projective as a $\bZ$-module we replace $A$ by a levelwise projective differential graded ring.
-For example, $\bF_p$ is replaced by the chain complex $\bZ \overset{p}{\to} \bZ$ with the obvious multiplication.
-Note that in the literature this version of Hochschild homology is sometimes called Shukla homology.
+If the ring $A$ is not flat as a $\bZ$-module, the above definition of Hochschild homology will give the ``wrong'' result because we were using underived tensor products while we should have been using derived tensor products.
+Shukla homology is the appropriate version of Hochschild homology with derived tensor products everywhere.
+Alternatively, we can replace $A$ by a DGA $\widetilde{A}$ which is degree-wise flat and satisfies $H_*(\widetilde{A}) \cong A$.
+One way to do this is to put a model category structure on the category of DGAs \cite{Ja97} and let $\wt{A}$ be a cofibrant replacement of $A$.
+Then $\wt{A}$ is degree-wise projective, hence flat.
+It is standard that $HH_*(\widetilde{A})$ is independent of the replacement $\widetilde{A}$ and agrees with the Shukla homology of $A$.